Job Interview Etiquette: 8 Tips to Impress Employers

 Take your research one step further by engaging with the business.
 If you can, use its product, or subscribe to the company’s newsletter.
 By going through that onboarding process, you will develop a better understanding of how the company is selling itself and the strengths and weaknesses of its product or content.
 The experience might even inspire questions of your own that you can later address during the interview.

-You want to research more than just the company—you also want to research those scheduled to interview you.
+You want to research more than just the company—you also want to research those scheduled to interview you if you know their names in advance.
 Leverage LinkedIn to learn more about their professional background and try to glean any shared experiences or interests.
 Perhaps you went to the same alma mater or have a connection in common; those are facts you can bring up during the interview to make it feel more conversational.

 If you do realize you have a connection in common with someone who works at the company, ask if he or she can introduce you.
 Take the opportunity to learn more about what the organization looks for in a new hire.
 The employee might even be willing to share tips that can help you stand out during the interview process, or at least offer a better sense of what it is like to work for the company.